spapas/pdf-sign-check/README.md

 # pdf-sign-check
-A java / spring boot application to help you check for signed pdf documents.
+A java / spring boot application to help you check your signed pdf documents.

 Using the API: